ammaar345/GitFlowPracticeDecember2021/file10.md

 # How many planets are there on the earth?

-Earth has exactly zero planets
+Earth has exactly zero planets.